 4. El Nido, Palawan

-El Nido rivals Boracay in popularity.
+El Nido rivals Boracay in popularity as the king of the best beaches in the Philippines.
 It boasts spectacular views of majestic limestone formations, crystal blue lagoons, and prehistoric caves.
 If you’re not the party animal type but you like adventure, El Nido is just right for you.

 The most popular activity, and one you must do when you’re here is the island hopping tour.
 You get to choose from different packages that will take you to various islands around El Nido.
 There are tours where you’ll pass through the famous Big Lagoon and Small Lagoon while other routes take you to secluded islands that you and you group can have all to yourselves (if it’s low season).
 In between stops, you can snorkel, canoe, or simply enjoy a delicious meal.
 If you’re feeling brave and are physically fit, you can rent a kayak and explore these islands yourself.